Second Marriage Finances: What To Do Differently

 You might also want to consider having a wish list.
 That’s a list that you both contribute to with things that you’d like to spend money on if extra dollars were available.

 I’ll assume that you’re both working.
-That, too, is something that you should discuss prior to saying “I Do.”
-You’ll need to also discuss whether your paycheck belongs to you or to the family.
+That, too, is something that you should discuss before saying “I Do.”
+You’ll also need to discuss whether your paycheck belongs to you or to the family.

 You’ll also need to consider your wills.
 A will determines what should happen to your assets once you have passed away.
-It’s likely that you will already have a will before you enter into the marriage but it may just need amending.
+You will likely already have a will before entering into the marriage, but it may just need amending.

 You might want to consider a few key questions, such as, should all children be treated equally?
 Or will the children from your prior marriage be treated differently from your partner?
 Who gets control over your home?
 Do you have any special wishes?